thehn/pool_service/design/README.md

 Quantile calculation is not cheap, it is better to cache the calculated values in memory to improve the UX.

 #### Time complexity
-Let assume N is total values of a pool, B is bucket capacity, U is number of unique values in a bucket (U <= B <= N), then the time complexity of each operation can be estimated as below:
+Let assume N is total values (to insert/append to pool), B is bucket capacity, U is number of unique values in a bucket (U <= B <= N), then the time complexity of each operation can be estimated as below:

 - Insert: `O(N log B)`